sentenz/devops/internal/linter/README.md

 ## 1. Clang-Tidy

 [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) is a clang-based C++ **linter** tool.
-Its purpose is to provide an extensible framework for diagnosing and fixing typical programming errors, like style violations, interface misuse, or bugs that can be deduced via static analysis. clang-tidy is modular and provides a convenient interface for writing new checks.
+Its purpose is to provide an extensible framework for diagnosing and fixing typical programming errors, like style violations, interface misuse, or bugs that can be derived via static analysis. clang-tidy is modular and provides a convenient interface for writing new checks.

 ### 1.1.
 Requirements